learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 * Mean Squared Error (MSE)
 * Root Mean Squared Error (RMSE)

-If these look familiar, its likely because you have already seen them before--they are common evaluation metrics for any sort of regression model, and as we can see, Regressions performed with Decision Tree models are no exception!
+If these look familiar, it's likely because you have already seen them before--they are common evaluation metrics for any sort of regression model, and as we can see, regressions performed with Decision Tree models are no exception!

 Since these are common evaluation metrics, sklearn has functions for each of them that we can use to make our job easier.
-You'll find these functions inside the metrics module.
+You'll find these functions inside the `metrics` module.
 In the cell below, calculate each of the three evaluation metrics listed above!

 ```python